khoale-groove/how-to-optimization-react-native/documentation.md

-## How to optimize a mobile app made by React Native
+## How to optimize performance a react native app

 ### Overview